What is World Water Forum? And What Do They Do?

 2nd World Water Forum: Netherlands

-The second World Water Forum in The Hague from 17 to 22 March 2000 produced a lot of discussion on the World Water Vision and the related system for resolution, managing the state and responsibility for assets, their improvement potential, the board, and supporting models, and their effect on poverty, social, cultural and monetary turn of events, and the climate.
-The ecclesiastical statement distinguished the accompanying key difficulties: meeting fundamental water needs, getting food supply, safeguarding biological systems, sharing water assets, overseeing gambles, esteeming water, and administering water carefully.
+The second World Water Forum, held in The Hague from 17 to 22 March 2000, produced extensive discussions of the World Water Vision and related systems for resolution, managing the state, and responsibility for assets, their improvement potential, the board, and supporting models, as well as their effect on poverty, social, cultural, and monetary trends, and the climate.

 About 15,000 individuals engaged in the Vision-related conversations, 5,700 members attended the discussion, 114 pastors and authorities from 130 nations were available at the ecclesiastical gathering, 500 writers investigated the occasion, and 32,500 individuals visited the World Water Fair.